NagarajSH/Spring-Cloud/Spring_Cloud_Bus_6.md

 How it works
 ------------
-1)To see the configuration changes first lets make some change in git repository.
+1)To see the configuration changes first lets make some change in git repository.<br>
-2)Make a POST request to /bus/refresh (because config server does not poll for changes) 3)The /bus/refresh end point makes sure it reads the updated values.
+2)Make a POST request to /bus/refresh (because config server does not poll for changes)<br>
+3)The /bus/refresh end point makes sure it reads the updated values.<br>
-4)Broker will ensure the message delivery to all clients.
+4)Broker will ensure the message delivery to all clients.<br>
 5)Clients receive messages and refresh themselves.

 How refresh works
 -----------------
 We know spring boot applications can refreshed at runtime by adding actuator dependency.
 Actuator provides a /refresh POST end point.
-This end point affects only the following.
+This end point affects only the following.<br>
-1)Beans marked with @ConfigurationProperties
+1)Beans marked with @ConfigurationProperties<br>
-2)Beans marked with @RefreshScope
+2)Beans marked with @RefreshScope<br>
 3)Logging level

 @ConfigurationProperties